abraunegg/onedrive/docs/USAGE.md

       Check for the presence of .nosync in each directory.
 If found, skip directory from sync.
   --classify-as-big-delete
-      Number of children in a path that is locally removed which will be classified as a 'big data delete' --confdir ARG
+      Number of children in a path that is locally removed which will be classified as a 'big data delete' --cleanup-local-files
+      Cleanup additional local files when using --download-only.
+This will remove local data.
+  --confdir ARG
       Set the directory used to store the configuration files --create-directory ARG